barksten/spring-boot-web-security/README.md

 # spring-boot-web-security
 Simple example how to secure a Spring Boot web application with Spring Security.

+## Try it
+1. gradle bootRun
+2. Open browser at [http://localhost:8080](http://localhost:8080) and follow the instructions.

 ## The application
 ...is built of five four (HTML-pages) and four Java-classes.